tremor-rs/tremor-www/rfc/accepted/0021-command-driven-connectors.md

 ## Summary
 [summary]: #summary

-This RFC adds support for connectors that don't do anything by themselves, but instead are driven by commands sent to them.
+This RFC introduces a control plane for connectors to allow controlling their behavior and actions via events.

 ## Motivation
 [motivation]: #motivation